HugoMatilla/The-Pragmatic-Programmer/readme.md

 You need to ensure that the knowledge in your portfolio is accurate and unswayed by either vendor or media hype.
 **Tip 9: Critically Analyze What You Read and Hear**

-###Challenges
-* Start learning a new language this week.
-* Start reading a new book (but finish this one first') If you are doing very detailed implementation and coding, read a book on design and architecture.
-If you are doing high-level design, read a book on coding techniques.
-* Get out and talk technology with people who aren't Involved in your current project.

 ##6.-Communicate
 * Know what you want to say.
 Plan what you want to say.
 Write an outline.